danpopp/dokuwiki-google-authenticator-twofactor/README.md

 Description
 ===========
-DokuWiki Auth Plugin to work with Google Authenticator App.
+DokuWiki authentication plugin to implement Google Authenticator 2FA.

-Using this plugin you can authenticate the dokuwiki users gainst Google Authenticator.
+Using this plugin you can authenticate DokuWiki users against Google Authenticator 2FA.
-The users themselves and their access rights are still managed within dokuwiki.
+The users themselves and their access rights are still managed within DokuWiki.

-Then activate the plugin.
-Configure necessary plugin settings like:
+To get setup, activate the plugin and configure the required settings:

- * Your Google Authenticator Secret
+ * Your Google Authenticator secret.
+ * The timeout slack, default is 2 ( 2*30 seconds = 60 seconds ).
+ * Whether you want to enable two-factor authentication or not...
- * The URL to your Google Authenticator QR Code
+ * The URL to your Google Authenticator QR code image (optional).
- * Whether to Enable Two-Factor Authentication...

-...and select the plugin as active plugin.

-Now you can login with the tokens from Google Authenticator for all users.

 Troubleshooting
 ===============